charliecalvert/CloudNotes/Assignments/ExpressBasics.md

  - Create an express application
  - Change the title that appears in **index.jade** and on the main page of the application at run time
- - Load jquery and a custom JavaScript page
+ - Load [jQuery][jquery-home] and a custom JavaScript page
- - Use jquery to display a line of text in an HTML paragraph tag
+ - Use jQuery to display a line of text in an HTML paragraph tag
  - Switch from using **node** to using **nodemon**
  - Set the port to 30025

 ## Get Started

-The express-generator automatically generates a default express application.
-It is installed automatically from the essentials menu **JsObjects** object script called [InstallNodePackages][inpack].
+The [express-generator][express-gen] automatically generates a default express application.
+It is installed automatically by the following scripts, which are described in the [JsObjects README][elf-js-objects]:

+- [InstallNodePackages][inpack]
+- [UbuntuAndCloudNineSetup][ubuntu-setup]

 However, if you find it is missing, or need to update it, this is the install command:

   npm install -g express-generator